 - Clip Start

 Distance from the light object at which the shadow map starts.
-Any object before this distance will not appear to cast shadows.
-Clip Start will only appear for point, spot and area lights.
+Any object which is closer to the light than Clip Start will not cast shadows.
+Clip Start is only available for point, spot and area lights.

 This type of shadow exists to fix light leaking caused by bias or shadow map undersampling.
 It uses the depth buffer to find occluders (just like Screen Space Reflections).
 However, just like Screen Space Reflections it has the same limitations, namely, unknown object thickness and effect disappearing at screen edges.